agmoss/klearlink-api/README.md

 **Response Body**:

-Includes consumer_facts and credit_facts from original record, plus a `consumer_match` node with the credit_facts and a minimal set of consumer_facts of all matched records.
+Includes consumer_facts and credit_facts from original record, plus a `consumer_match` node with the credit_facts, a minimal set of consumer_facts of all matched records, and statistics.

 **Example**: